nih-cfde/training-and-engagement/docs/General-Tools/UNIX/intro.md

+---
+title: Introduction
+---

-## 1. Introduction to the shell and terminal
+## The shell and terminal

 The **shell** is a computer program that uses a command-line interface (CLI) to give commands made by your keyboard to your operating system.
 Most people are used to interacting with a graphic user interface (GUI), where you can use a combination of your mouse and keyboard to carry out commands on your computer.